zwiebert/tronferno-mcu/README.md

 The sun automatic is controlled by a wireless window sensor powered by solar cells.
 You have to set a position the shutters goes whenever he receives the "too much sun" signal from the sensor.

-I have bought a few of these sensors in the past, but now the fernotron series is long discontinued.
+I have bought a few of these sensors in the past, but now the Fernotron series is long discontinued.
 To set the "too much sun" position:

       send g=2 m=3 c=sun-inst;    (set position for shutter 3 of group 2)